leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/face/extrude_faces.rst

 Flip Normals
    Only the *Normals* of the new faces created from the extrusion will be flipped.

+Dissolve Orthogonal Edges
+   Removes and connects edges whose faces form a flat surface and intersect new edges.

+Orientation
+   Aligns the transformation axes to a specified orientation constraint.
+   See :doc:`Transform Orientations </editors/3dview/controls/orientation>` for more information.

 Proportional Editing
    The extruded face will affect nearby geometry.
    See :doc:`Proportional Editing </editors/3dview/controls/proportional_editing>` for a full reference.